by Will Grumke February 23, 2022 5 min read

 I get it!

 And while it will be a little different for everyone, here is a list of 6 great ways to improve fat loss!

 1. Drink plenty of water

-Water is extremely important in the metabolic process.
+Water is extremely important regarding your overall metabolism.

-Your body’s cells have metabolic processes that need water and nutrients to perform - water is what helps these nutrients arrive at the cells.
+Your body’s cells have metabolic processes that need water and nutrients in order to function normally - water is what helps these nutrients arrive at the cells.

 After these processes have finished, there are toxins and waste left over.

-Water is what removes toxins and waste from the cells.
+Water is also what removes toxins and waste from the cells.